BoBch27/valtra-go/README.md

 ## Performance

-Valtra is designed for speed.
-Here's how it compares to popular validation libraries:
+Valtra is designed for compile-time safety, but as a side effect, it’s incredibly fast.
+Here’s how it compares to popular validation libraries:

 ```
 goos: linux